ellamorgan/latplan-pytorch/README.md

 To run:
 ```
-python3 main.py --data puzzle
+python3 main.py --dataset puzzle
 ```

-Options for data are:
+Options for dataset are:
 &emsp;puzzle
 (More to be added later)